-"Sec.
+"SEC.
 8493.
 Must be a citizen of the United States, or a resident of this State who has bona fide declared his intention to become a citizen. "

-- 4. Nursing: No citizenship requirement. - 5.
-Pharmacy: No citizenship requirement.6.
-Dentistry: No citizenship requirement. - 7.
-Medicine and surgery: No citizenship requirement. - 8.
-Civil service: Silent about citizenship requirement.
+- 4. Nursing: No citizenship requirement.

+- 5. Pharmacy: No citizenship requirement.

+- 6. Dentistry: No citizenship requirement.

+- 7. Medicine and surgery: No citizenship requirement.

+8. Civil service: Silent about citizenship requirement.

 9. Hunting and fishing: No provision for noncitizen nationals.

 Gentlemen, the provisions of the bill seem to contemplate that the Americans in the Philippines will become some sort of exiles, orphans and pioneers far away from their native land and thrown among a strange people who have known them only at the time the Executive agreement goes into effect.
-The provisions of this bill in this particular not only violate elemental psychology but presuppose that the Filipino-American good will built by mutual unselfishness for 50 a colossal myth.
+The provisions of this bill in this particular not only violate elemental psychology but presuppose that the Filipino-American good will built by mutual unselfishness for 50 years and sanctified by mutual loyalty during the war is nothing but a colossal myth.